 The vote was to have been certified by April 22, 2010, but factional wrangling delayed this certification.
 On March 21, 2010, before the count was final, Prime Minister Maliki issued a statement, referring to his role as armed forces commander-in-chief, demanding the IHEC respond to requests from various blocs for a manual recount of all votes.
 The IHEC responded that any recount decisions are under its purview and that a comprehensive recount would take an extended period of time.
 Several international observers, including then-U.N.
-Special Representative for Iraq Ad Melkert, indicated that there was no cause, at that point, to suggest widespread fraud.
+Special Representative for Iraq Ad Melkert, indicated that there was no cause to suggest widespread fraud.
 (Melkert was replaced in September 2011 by Martin Kobler.)

 However, in response to an appeal by Maliki's faction, on April 19, 2010, an Iraqi court ordered a recount of votes in Baghdad Province.
 The recount in the province, which has 68 elected seats, was completed on May 15, 2010, and did not result in an alteration of seat totals.
 This followed a few days after the major factions agreed to put aside any JAC disqualifications of winning candidates.
-With the seat count holding, the way was set for Iraq's Supreme Court to certify the results.

-The final certification came on June 1, 2010, and the following timelines were to apply:
+With the seat count holding, Iraq's Supreme Court certified the results on June 1, 2010, triggering the following timelines: